anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_10.md

 ## Generate

-Please, open the California Deparment of Education Dataset Let's start with generate.
-When we are working with a new dataset we usually we want to generate a new variable that suits our problems.
-This new variable can be a function of our variables, a variable that contains only missing values, or a copy of other variables.
+Please, open the California Deparment of Education Dataset.
+Let's start with generate.
+When we are working with a new dataset we usually we want to generate a new variable that suits our problem.
+This new variable can be a function of other variables, a variable that contains only missing values, or a copy of some other variable.

 If we want to generate a variable with missing values, we can do the following: